BRIDES DID YOU KNOW...

 "Love is in the air."

-Resolve to be organized this year and followed through on it?
+2019 Come on over!!!
+Resolve to be organized in the coming year and followed through on it?
 Being organized offers numerous benefits.
 If you plan to get married next year, it's time to start your planning if you have not already began.

 Giving oneself at least about six months is important to make sure that all loose ends are tied as regards planning and executing an event or wedding.
 And remember, even the best planned events may still get a little bumpy.